evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 </table>
 </div>

 The syntax of the simplex function is around 100 lines long so there is a lot of excluded lines here.
-I wanted only to hightlight the **snoise** function (line 113 in original code).
+I wanted only to hightlight the **snoise** function (line 113 in Darryl's code).
 Notice the purposed use of gradients: those gradients are the ones that give the flow behaviour to the noise function.

 **THE SHADERS**